 I’d really like to do some research about this, maybe interview some women and get their point of view.
 Except I’m scared of women, so that would probably be a disaster.
 But I need to get to the bottom of this, and soon.

-If you enjoy my writing, feel free to visit my mental health blog.
+If you enjoy my writing, feel free to visit my blog, Blunt Therapy.
 I’d be happy to have you as my guest!